 Bluetooth-based wireless connections have a maximum connection range of 30 meters, while Wi-Fi can be extended to 150 meters.
 The transmission range of Bluetooth depends on obstacles to a great extent, so it will vary in different contexts.
 If you are using Bluetooth mesh, you can easily extend your coverage to a wider mesh network by using the relay points.
 WiFi coverage is excellent, and it can be extended by using signal extenders and other access points.

 6. Compatibility with smartphones – refers to the degree of mutual coordination between the wireless protocols and smartphone or any other mobile devices.

 Currently, almost all newer iOS and Android smartphones support the latest Bluetooth and WiFi standards.
 It’s true that Bluetooth and WiFi are improving the user experience in different ways.
-Bluetooth can help listen to music wirelessly, or get data from any other smart wireless device.
-With just one mobile application, users can achieve communications with Bluetooth-enabled devices.
+Bluetooth can help listen to music wirelessly or get data from any other smart wireless device.
+With just one mobile application, users can achieve communication with Bluetooth-enabled devices.
 Unlike Bluetooth, Wi-Fi cannot communicate directly with smart devices, it requires a network and a central access point to communicate.

 7. Security – refers to the secure management of data transmission over the network, which is an important stage to ensure data security and integrity.

-There were serious security flaws for early Bluetooth, but most of the problems have been solved with the newer standards.
+There were serious security flaws in early Bluetooth, but most of the problems have been solved with the newer standards.
 These versions offer 128-bit encryption to ensure data security.
 WiFi requires a password to connect the device to the network, this means that the connection is usually more secure than Bluetooth.
 WiFi uses 256-bit encryption and has developed advanced security protocols like WEP, WPA, WPA2, and WPA3, among which WPA3 is ideal for transmitting critical and sensitive data.